bazbt3/raspberry_pi_setup/README.md

 * `Jekyll`, with its dependencies.
 The main point of failure throughout this and my previous Everest - `ayadn_shell` - has been Ruby and gem dependencies.
 I had a heck of a job trying to get this to work (see below),

-* `FileZilla` - a free and feature-packed FTP client with GUI and command line options.
+* [`NcFTP Client`](http://www.ncftp.com/) - a free and feature-packed command line FTP client.

+**Important:**
-**Important:**  Along the way (and maybe too late!)
+Along the way (and maybe too late!)
 I discovered the need to run my Terminal window as login shell - using `/bin/bash --login`.
 Typing this at the command line before switching Rubies does the trick where it would otherwise fail, but I need to figure out how to set the thing so that future Terminal windows open with those rights *automatically.*
+The good thing is, when SSH-ing into the Pi, the shell script commands mentioned later just work.

 ---

 ## Incidental:

 * I was *going* to install the `Glynn` Ruby gem - which, when run, automatically uploads the contents of the folder it's invoked within to a predetermined location at a remote FTP host.
-I didn't use it because in its simplest use case it requires a yaml configuration file within the repo, and I'd still like my blog repo to remain public.
+I didn't use it because in its simplest use case it requires a yaml configuration file within the repo, and I'd still like my blog repo to remain public.  **Addendum:** I chose to create a script using plain text username & password anyway, chose to remove the sensitive info. in the file within this repo.

 * I don't *yet* wish to pay GitHub for private repos.
 I opened a GitLab account and like what I see, especially the free private repos.
 There's just not the social dimension to that site (nearly all the people I know who use git use GitHub) and GitHub has of course gained far better brand awareness.